ModifAmorphic/outward/ExtraSlots/README.md

 ## Beta Version 0.4.3
 - First beta version of this mod.
 - Implemented minumum versions into config.
-Allows for config to be recreated from scratch if minium version is not met.
+Config to be recreated from scratch if minimum version is not met.
-  - Noticed issues when updating from older versions of this mod caused by inability to name anything correctly the first time.
+  - Noticed issues when updating from older versions of this mod caused by my inability to name anything correctly the first, second or third time.
 Decided on a clean start for Beta.
-- Reworked to get rid of they "sidecar" shared mod that was loading alongside with ExtraSlots with it's own configuration.
+- Reworked to get rid of the "sidecar" shared mod that was loading alongside with ExtraSlots with its own configuration.

 ## Alpha Version 0.3.7
 - Settings in ConfigurationManager use friendly display names instead of their internal variable / config names.